gcallah/work/chaps/weber.md

 - Green, Robert W. (ed.).
 1959. *Protestantism and Capitalism: the Weber Thesis and its Critics*.
 Boston: Heath.

 - Hudson, Winthrop S. 1959.
 "Puritanism and the Spirit of Capitalism."
 In Green, pp. 56-62.

+- Kaelber, Lutz.
+2005a.
+"Introduction."
+In Swatos *et al.*, pp. xv-xxxii.

+- Kaelber, Lutz.
+2005b.
+"Capitalism, Traditionalism, and Adventure Capitalism."
+In Swatos *et al.*, pp. 139-163.

+- Marshall, Gordon.
+1982. *In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis*.
+    New York: Columbia University Press.

 - Marx, Karl and Friedrich Engels.
 Trans.
 Dona Torr.
 1942. *Karl Marx and Friedrich Engels: Correspondence 1846-1895*.
     New York: International Publishers.